MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMComponentStatusSetting.md

 # Get-CMComponentStatusSetting

 ## SYNOPSIS

-Gets Configuration Manager component status settings.
+Get the settings for the site's component status summarizer.

 ## SYNTAX